5 Steps to Say Goodbye to Bad Habits

 3. Set a deadline to reach your goal

 It’s important that you mark the final date when you want to kick your habit.
-It’s best to set a time period that’s realistic.
-The most common thing is to establish a duration between one and three months.

 Keep in mind that, however much you want to, you can’t get rid of a habit in a day.
 Being aware of this will help you prepare internally.